What Does a Wildlife Technician Do?

 - Write detailed reports.

-- Help with trapping and tagging animals to monitor their movements within a designated area.
+- Trap and tag animals to monitor their movements within a designated area.

-- Provide care for animals that have been captured for observation in a laboratory setting.
+- Care for animals that have been captured for observation in a laboratory setting.

 Additional duties of a wildlife technician can involve preserving animal habitats, maintaining roads and trails to keep the wildlife areas accessible, interacting with hunters or others who use public lands, and supervising volunteers or interns.
 Maintenance of vehicles, fences, and tools can also be a part of the job.